Skip to main content

 def handle_webhook():

-if not verify_webhook_signature(request.data, signature, "whsec_your_secret"):
+if not verify_webhook_signature(request.data, header, "whsec_your_secret"):

 return jsonify({"error": "Invalid signature"}), 401